This course will be taught in English.

 During the session, there is a constant interaction with the client; a continuous verbal and non-verbal dialogue; listening and resonating with the client allows for a strong alliance, which is the foundation of a successful practice.

+The format is in 3 modules.
 The division of the course into three parts offers the opportunity to try and experiment with clients what is being learned between modules.

 Returning to class each time with new observations, specific requests, and comments that emerge from your daily practices.